hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

 ## Templates

 Long strings can be managed using templates.
-[Templates](/docs/providers/template/index.html) are [resources](/docs/configuration/resources.html) defined by a filename and some variables to use during interpolation.
+[Templates](/docs/providers/template/index.html) are [data-sources](/docs/configuration/data-sources.html) defined by a filename and some variables to use during interpolation.
 They have a computed `rendered` attribute containing the result.

-A template resource looks like:
+A template data source looks like:

 ```
-resource "template_file" "example" {
+data "template_file" "example" {
   template = "${hello} ${world}!"
   vars {
     hello = "goodnight"